SteveJustin1963/abs/README.md

 ````
 In this example, the hexadecimal values from 0000 to FFFF represent the integers from 0 to 32767 and from -32768 to -1, respectively, in 2's complement format.

+## is zero a number ?
+Yes, zero is a number.
+In mathematics, a number is a concept used to represent a quantity or amount.
+There are several different types of numbers, including natural numbers, whole numbers, integers, rational numbers, and irrational numbers.

+Zero is considered a number because it is used to represent a quantity or amount.
+Specifically, zero represents the absence of any quantity or the lack of a magnitude.

+In programming, a number is a data type that represents a numeric value.
+Different programming languages have different ways of representing numbers, such as using integers, floating-point numbers, or complex numbers.
+Zero is considered a number in programming because it can be represented using one of these numeric data types.

 ## is zero an integer?
 Yes, zero is an integer.
 In mathematics, an integer is a number that can be written without a fractional component, such as -2, -1, 0, 1, 2, etc. Zero is an integer because it can be written without a fractional component.